DenTelezhkin/DTCollectionViewManager/README.md

 UICollectionView has a great API, that provides enourmous possiibilities.
 Unfortunately, sometimes it is very fragile.
 It has some iOS 6 issues, some iOS 7 issues, and some issues, that persist in both iOS releases.
 Most important of them, if of course, [insertion of the first item in section](http://openradar.appspot.com/12954582).

 DTCollectionViewManager tries very hard to eliminate those.
 And every issue i know of, is fixed in 2.0 release.
 If something is working not as expected - please [open an issue on GitHub](https://github.com/DenHeadless/DTCollectionViewManager/issues).
 Project also has good unit test coverage, which is very helpful.

-## Workflow

-Here are 4 simple steps you need to use DTCollectionViewManager:

-1. Your view controller should subclass `DTCollectionViewController`, and set collectionView property.
-2. You should have subclasses of `DTCollectionViewCell`.
-3. In your viewDidLoad method, call mapping methods to establish relationship between data models and UICollectionViewCells.
-4. Add data models to memoryStorage, or use CoreData storage class.

 ## Using storyboards

-To use storyboard collection view, set reuseIdentifier for collection cell or reusable header/footer with the name of your model class.
+To use storyboard collection view, set reuseIdentifier for collection cell or reusable header/footer with the name of your cell, header or footer class.
 Call `registerCellClass:forModelClass:` just as for xib registration.

 You can also take a look at example, which contains storyboard colllection view with prototyped cell, header, and footer.